GyeongminJang/Robot-Navigation-with-DRL/README.md

 </p>

 * Applying real indoor environments and moving obstacles using the SiT Dataset
-* Creating three maps: Hallway for training, Courtyard and Looby for testing
+* Creating three maps: Hallway for training, Courtyard and Lobby for testing

 <table>
 <tr>